minhkhuong2404/badmintonBookingApp/_Documentation/Final_Report.md

 ***

 ### 6.3.
 Logic Tier Unit Test
+* This third test is to test the ```getAvailableSlot``` algorithm.
+We have three method to get available slot from the database:
+ - ```CitySlot```: get available slot of a specific city
+ - ```CenterSlot```: get available slot of a specific center
+ - ```CourtSlot```: get available slot of a specific court
+, and each method will have four different ways to retieve the booking list from database:
+ - ```GivenDate```: retrieve bookings list on that date from database with default operation time.
+ - ```GivenDate_Arbitrary```: retrieve bookings list on that date from database with arbitrary operation time.
+ - ```GivenBooking```: retrieve the booking list of a specific city/center/court (they must be on the same day) with default operation time.
+ - ```GivenBooking_Arbitrary```: retrieve the booking list of a specific city/center/court (they must be on the same day) with arbitrary operation time.
+ The reason of those method is to reduce usage of database when user only need to retrieve the booking list from a specific city/center/court.

 ### _CenterSlotTest_
 Test Case ID | Test Scenario | Test Data | Expected Results | Actual Results | Pass/Fail
 ------------ | ------------- | --------- | ---------------- | -------------- | ---------